2017 World Series Kicks Off Tonight In Los Angeles

 Astros ace and one-time Cy Young Award winner Dallas Keuchel goes up against the Dodgers' three-time Cy Young Award winner Clayton Kershaw.
 Both starters are pitching on five days of rest.

-Unlike past World Series starts, tonight's game won't be played in an autumn chill.
-The temperature at game time in Los Angeles is projected to be a more-than-warm 96 degrees.
+Unlike past World Series starts, Tuesday night's game won't be played in an autumn chill.
+The temperature at game time in Los Angeles was projected to be a more-than-warm 96 degrees.

 The last time the Dodgers won the World Series was 1988, when they beat the Oakland Athletics.
-The Astros lost their only previous Series appearance, in 2005 — when they were in the National League — to the Chicago White Sox.
+The Astros lost their only previous Series appearance in 2005 — when they were in the National League — to the Chicago White Sox.

 As NPR's sports correspondent Tom Goldman reports, "It's a power matchup.
 The Dodgers are favored, thanks to dominant pitching, especially the relief pitchers, and a lineup filled with dangerous hitters."